Updated 2 weeks ago

 Having Trouble in Managing Exchange Online Through PowerShell?

-AdminDroid provides 1500+ pre-built reports and 20 visually appealing dashboards to know more about your Office 365 environment at a glance.
-The reports include various Office 365 services such as Azure AD, Exchange Online, SharePoint Online, Microsoft Teams, OneDrive for Business, Skype for Business, Yammer, General Office 365 reports, and security reports.
+AdminDroid provides 1900+ pre-built reports and 30+ visually appealing dashboards to know more about your Office 365 environment at a glance.
+The reports include various M365 services such as Entra, Exchange Online, SharePoint Online, Microsoft Teams, OneDrive for Business, Stream, and security reports.
 By using ‘Views’ and ‘Advanced Filter’ options, you can create custom reports based on your requirement.

-Additionally, AdminDroid offers 100+ reports and a handful of dashboards as free to manage your organization’s users, licenses, groups, group membership, membership changes, user logins, password changes, etc. The free version allows you to perform customization, scheduling and exporting too.
-Download Free Office 365 reporting tool by AdminDroid and see how it works for you.
+Additionally, AdminDroid offers 120+ reports and a handful of dashboards as free to manage your organization’s users, licenses, groups, group membership, membership changes, user logins, password changes, etc. The free version allows you to perform customization, scheduling and exporting too.
+Download Free Microsoft 365 reporting tool by AdminDroid and see how it works for you.

-I hope this blog will help you in managing and reporting Exchange Online environment.
+I hope this blog will help you in manage Exchange Online environment efficiently.
 Which method do you prefer to generate reports?
 Share your thoughts through the comment section.

 Share article